 Chief Complaint: Vision changes in the left eye

-History of Present Illness: A 76-year-old established female patient presented to the clinic with an increase in the size of an existing central scotoma in the left eye that was discovered with home Amsler grid testing.
+History of Present Illness: A 76-year-old established female patient presented to the clinic with an increase in a central scotoma in her left eye that was discovered with home Amsler grid testing.
 She had a 17 year history of atrophic age-related macular degeneration (AMD) with retinal changes greater in the left than in the right eye.
 She denied flashes, floaters, pain, or photophobia.
-Her most recent eye appointment was two months ago, at which time her visual acuity measured 20/25 with correction OD and 20/160 with correction OS.
+Her most recent eye appointment was two months prior, at which time her visual acuity measured 20/25 with correction OD and 20/160 with correction OS.

-Medical History: Atrophic AMD, hypercholesterolemia, hypothyroidism, colon cancer treated surgically now in remission for 20 years with no recurrence.
-No ocular surgeries or previous eye trauma.
+Past Medical History: Atrophic AMD, hypercholesterolemia, hypothyroidism, colon cancer treated surgically and now in remission for 20 years with no recurrence.
+No history of ocular surgeries or previous eye trauma.

 Family History: Mother had glaucoma

-Medications: Atorvastatin 20 mg, levothyroxine 88 mcg, beta carotene, calcium carbonate, latanoprost 0.005% in both eyes at bedtime.
+Medications: Atorvastatin, levothyroxine, beta carotene, calcium carbonate, latanoprost in both eyes (OU) at bedtime.

 Ocular examination:

 The patient, having known atrophic AMD in both eyes, was diagnosed with progression to neovascular AMD in the left eye.
-She was treated with monthly bevacizumab (Avastin®) injections in the left eye (OS) with visual acuity improvement back to her baseline of 20/160 OS at her one month follow-up appointment and 20/80 OS at her two month appointment.
+She was treated with monthly bevacizumab (Avastin®) injections in the left eye (OS) with visual acuity improvement back to her baseline of 20/80 OS.
+Figure 3 shows her fundus photos after treatment with Avastin OS.

-One main cause of drusen deposition in AMD may involve activation of the complement cascade.
-Recently, AMD has been linked to certain genetic variations in the compliment factor H gene (HF1/CRH), which normally produces a complement control protein (HF1) that is responsible for inactivating C3b and thus inhibiting activation of the alternative compliment pathway.
-It is thought that in some people with these specific at-risk variations, HF1 has decreased affinity for C3b, leading to increased activation of the alternative complement cascade, especially following inflammatory stimuli or oxidative stress.
+The etiology of drusen deposition in AMD may involve activation of the complement cascade (for a histopathologic analysis of AMD, please see this tutorial page).
+AMD has been linked to certain genetic variations in the compliment factor H gene (HF1/CRH), which normally produces a complement control protein (HF1) that is responsible for inactivating C3b and thus inhibiting activation of the alternative compliment pathway.
+It is thought that in some people with these specific, at-risk variations, HF1 has decreased affinity for C3b, leading to increased activation of the alternative complement cascade, especially following inflammatory stimuli or oxidative stress.
 This leads to complement deposition and accumulation in the form of drusen beneath the retinal pigment epithelium.
-Interestingly, these at-risk haplotypes were most strongly associated with exudative or neovascular AMD (Hageman 2005, Narayanan 2007).
+Interestingly, these at-risk haplotypes were most strongly associated with exudative or neovascular AMD [2,3].

-Another theory is involves the activity of γ-secretase.
+Another theory involves the activity of γ-secretase (Figure 4).
 This enzyme plays a crucial role in the production of amyloid-β, another component of drusen in dry AMD.
 The enzyme is also thought to damage the protective effects of pigment epithelium derived factor (PEDF), a neurotrophic agent produced in RPE cells.
 PEDF is a known antagonist of VEGF.
-Overproduction of γ-secretase may both increase drusen formation and reduce the effect of PEDF, thereby allowing unregulated VEGF activity and progression to wet AMD (Ablonczy et al. 2009).
+Overproduction of γ-secretase may both increase drusen formation and reduce the effect of PEDF, thereby allowing unregulated VEGF activity and progression to wet AMD [4].

-A third proposed mechanism involves the effects of bone morphogenic protein 4 (BMP4), a protein responsible for senescence and apoptosis in many different cells in the body.
-When RPE cells undergo oxidative stress, BMP4 expression is increased.
-If BMP4 levels continue to increase, this can lead to atrophy of the RPE cell, causing the atrophic form of AMD.
-In some individuals, activation of senescence leads to release of inflammatory mediators such as IL8 and TNFa.
-These molecules cause a decrease in BMP4 levels and increased VEGF, leading to choroidal angiogenesis and the development of neovascular AMD.
-Thus, the conversion between atrophic to neovascular AMD is thought to be due to changes in the microenvironment as RPE cells undergo senescence (Zhu 2009).
+A third proposed mechanism involves the effects of bone morphogenic protein 4 (BMP4), a protein responsible for senescence and apoptosis in many different cells in the body (Figure 5).
+This protein is differentially expressed in atrophic compared to neovascular AMD.
+BMP4 expression is increased in atrophic AMD and leads to oxidative stress induced RPE senescence.
+However, in neovascular AMD, BMP4 expression is decreased in the RPE (possibly due to pro-inflammatory mediators), leading to decreased apoptosis and increase in VEGF and thereby allowing for progression of angiogenesis and development of neovascular AMD.
+Thus, the conversion between atrophic to neovascular AMD is thought to be due to changes in the microenvironment as RPE cells undergo senescence [5].

-The Age-Related Eye Disease Study Research Group (AREDS) in 2001 demonstrated the effectiveness of high doses of vitamin C and E, beta carotene, zinc, and copper in slowing down the progression of AMD.
-One fourth of AMD patients in the study were given all of the vitamins and minerals studied (500 mg vitamin C, 400 IU of vitamin E, 15 mg beta carotene, 80 mg zinc oxide, and 2 mg copper), a quarter were given zinc oxide, a quarter were given antioxidants, and a quarter were given placebo.
-After following the patients for seven years, the study demonstrated that AMD patients who took both anti-oxidants plus zinc supplements had a 25% risk reduction in developing advanced AMD.
-The patients who benefited most from these supplements were category 3 and 4 AMD patients, quantified by extensive intermediate drusen, large drusen, non-central geographic atrophy, or visual acuity <20/32 in at least one eye (AREDS 2001).
+The Age-Related Eye Disease Study Research Group (AREDS) in 2001 demonstrated the effectiveness of high doses of vitamin C and E, beta carotene, zinc, and copper in delaying progression of dry AMD (Figure 6) [6].
+One fourth of AMD patients in the study were given all of the vitamins and minerals studied (500 mg vitamin C, 400 IU of vitamin E, 15 mg beta carotene, 80 mg zinc oxide, and 2 mg copper), a quarter were given zinc oxide, a quarter were given antioxidants, and a quarter were given placebo (Figure 6).
+After following the patients for seven years, the study demonstrated that AMD patients who took both antioxidants and zinc supplements had a 25% risk reduction in developing advanced AMD.
+The patients who benefited most from these supplements were category 3 and 4 AMD patients, quantified by extensive intermediate drusen, large drusen, non-central geographic atrophy, or visual acuity <20/32 in at least one eye (see this helpful page for more information on staging AMD).
+There was no significant effect on the development of cataract [6].

 Epidemiology